-The problem is, awareness doesn’t really matter if your message stinks.
+The problem is, awareness and lead generation don't really matter if your message stinks.

-No one cares if you exist, even if they know you do exist, if you can’t help them in some way.
-And, no one will recognize that you can help them if you can’t communicate it in a way they understand it.
+No one cares if you exist, even if they know you do if you can’t help them in some way.
+And, no one will recognize that you can help them if you can’t communicate it in a way they understand.

-The biggest problems SaaS companies have with building awareness is that they don’t know how to stop talking about what they want to talk about, or how to start talking about what the customer wants to talk about.
+The biggest problem SaaS companies have with building awareness is that they don’t know how to stop talking about what they want to talk about, or how to take the consumer's pulse and start talking about what the consumer wants to talk about.